 4. Ionic Dehumidifiers:

-The ionic dehumidifiers are usually used in chemical engineering or water filtering.
+Ionic dehumidifiers are usually used in chemical engineering or water filtering.
 When the environment is at a molecular level, the particles of water present in the atmosphere are removed in the form of liquid or gas.
 The ionic membranes use the method of electrolysis to draw water particles from the atmosphere, even though water apparently cannot be produced.
 These types of dehumidifiers need very less maintenance than other models.

 Maintenance of a Dehumidifier: